- The Art of Manliness - http://www.artofmanliness.com -

 It’s the one you’ve been doing since your days in middle school.
 The standard push-up works your chest and shoulder muscles.
 Lie down on the floor face down with your feet close together.
-Place your hands shoulder width apart.
+Place your hands shoulder-width apart.
 While maintaining a straight body, lower yourself down until your chest touches the ground.
 Push yourself up.
-That’s one rep. Once you mastered this one, it’s time to expand your push-up horizons.
+That’s one rep. Once you master this one, it’s time to expand your push-up horizons.

 The wide grip push-up puts more emphasis on your chest.
 Place your hands wider than shoulder width apart and perform a push-up.

 The diamond push-up is a triceps killer.
 Place your hands together so they form a diamond.
 You can either put your hands underneath your chest or your head to hit different muscles.
 Once your hands are in place, perform a push-up.

 Elevating your feet from the ground will work your shoulders more when you perform a push-up.
 Put your feet on an elevated surface.
 A bed or a park bench works well.
 Place your hands on the ground.
 Perform a push-up.

 The Hindu push-up has been used by Indian wrestlers and physical culture enthusiasts for centuries.
 It consists of a dynamic full body movement that will build strength and flexibility in your chest, shoulders, back, hips, and triceps.

 Get in position by standing with your feet slightly wider than shoulder width apart.
 Bend down and place your hands on the floor while keeping your arms and legs straight.
 You should look like an upside down human “v” with your butt being the point of the “v” and your head pointing down to the ground.